-Prior to joining State Street in 2011, Wai-Kwong was chief financial officer of the Singapore Exchange for eight years.
+Prior to joining Eastspring in April 2019, he was CEO Asia-Pacific for State Street Bank & Trust since 2011.
+He had joined State Street from the Singapore Exchange where he was Chief Financial Officer for eight years.
 His professional career had been focused primarily on wealth management and investment banking, having held senior-level positions in the Monetary Authority of Singapore, the Government of Singapore Investment Corporation (GIC), Lehman Brothers and DBS Bank.

-Wai-Kwong is a board member of the GIC.
-He is also chairman of the Investment Committee and a Trustee at the Singapore Police Force's pension fund.
-He chairs the Future Leaders Council at the Wealth Management Institute of Nanyang Technology Institute and serves on both the Board of Regents of Trinity International University in Chicago and as a member of the Global Advisory Board of Gordon College in Wenham, Massachusetts.
-Wai-Kwong is also a member of the Hong Kong University of Science and Technology's Business School Advisory Council and a Governor of the Singapore International School in Hong Kong.
+Wai-Kwong is a board member of GIC.
+He is also chairman of the Investment Committee and a Trustee of the Singapore Police Force's pension fund.
+He chairs the Future Leaders Council at the Wealth Management Institute of Nanyang Technological University.
+He is on the Global Advisory Board of Gordon College in Wenham, Massachusetts, and a member of the Hong Kong University of Science and Technology's Business School Advisory Council.

-Wai-Kwong earned a Master of Business Administration with Distinction (with a major in finance) from the Wharton School at the University of Pennsylvania.
-He also holds a Bachelor of Economics with first-class honors from Australia's Monash University, where he is a Vice-Chancellor's Professorial Fellow and serves on the Monash Philanthropy Council.
+Wai-Kwong earned a Master of Business Administration with Distinction from the Wharton School with a major in finance, and a Bachelor of Economics with first-class honours from Australia's Monash University, where he is also a Vice-Chancellor Professorial Fellow and serves on the Monash Philanthropy Council.
 On Singapore's National Day in 2017, the Republic awarded him the Public Service Medal.